 Ahead TC Signature Series Tommy Lee Review

-These sticks were designed with the help of Tommy Lee, who is the drummer for Motley Crue – one of the first metal bands to make it big in the 80s.
+These sticks were designed with the help of Tommy Lee, who was the drummer for Motley Crue – one of the first metal bands to make it big in the 80s.
 These durable Ahead TC Signature Series drumsticks were created to be a lot more durable than standard sticks, and it’s mainly thanks to the aluminum-core design.

 You get a few metal material drumsticks out there, but they’re all very bad for your joints due to them not allowing vibrations to transfer through them easily.
 These sticks are a better solution to that, as they have a reduced vibration design to help prevent injuries.